mopidy/mopidy/docs/running/service.rst

 =============================

-When using PipeWire, you'll encounter a situation analogous to the one described for PulseAudio: You must configure PipeWire and Mopidy so that Mopidy sends the audio to the PipeWire server already running as your main user.
+When using PipeWire, you'll encounter a situation analogous to the one described for PulseAudio.
+You must configure PipeWire and Mopidy so that Mopidy sends the audio to the PipeWire server already running as your main user.